 Support from Southern Co-op on upcoming legislation

-Asked how the company is helping franchisees manage legislation such as the upcoming disposable-vape ban on 1 June next year, Fitton said: “It’s not about education.
+Asked how the company is helping franchisees manage legislation such as the upcoming disposable-vape ban on 1 June next year, Fitton said: “It’s about education.
 Some suppliers might take stock back, but retailers have to phase it through.
 They have got more than six months now.

 “We will be educating our retailers and providing them with reminders constantly.
 We will be reminding them that they must sell through stock.